ropensci/tsbox/README.md

 series in a [dplyr](https://CRAN.R-project.org/package=dplyr) or [data.table](https://CRAN.R-project.org/package=data.table) workflow.

-tsbox is built around a set of converters, which reliably convert time series stored as **ts**, **xts**, **data.frame**, **data.table** or **tibble** to each other.
+tsbox is built around a set of converters, which convert time series stored as **ts**, **xts**, **data.frame**, **data.table** or **tibble** to each other.
 Because this works reliably and without user input, we can easily write functions that work for all classes.
 So whether we want to smooth, scale,